subvertnormality/mosaic/README.md

 Welcome to *Patterning*.

-*Patterning* is a grid-first deliberate generative sequencer that enables the quick creation of complex rhythms and tonal progressions.
-It uses sequencer techniques from the world of modular, Elektron, and monome together to create a powerful and unique sketching and composition workflow.
-A 128 grid is required.
+*Patterning* for monome norns manifests as a grid-centric, intentioned generative sequencer.
+Bridging the realms of modular, Elektron, and monome, it weaves intricate rhythms and melodic paths with finesse.
+Dive into a profound and singular tapestry of sketching and composition.

 At a glance, as of v0.1 patterning gives you the following: